justayar/Shopping-Cart/README.md

 # Shopping Cart Application

-This application is a simple design of Shopping Cart for an ecommerce system.
+This application is a simple design of Shopping Cart for an e-commerce system.

 ## Requirements